 Stock options granted under the 2023 Equity Plan generally vest in equal annual installments over a service period of five years beginning on the date of grant.
-The vesting of the options accelerates upon death, disability or an involuntary termination at or following a change in control of the Company.
+The vesting of the options accelerates upon death, disability or following a change in control of the Company.
 Stock options are generally granted at an exercise price equal to the fair value of the Company's common stock on the grant date based on the closing market price of the Company's common stock on the date of grant, and have an expiration period of ten years.
 In June 2023, the Company granted 465,500 stock options under the 2023 Equity Plan.
-As of December 31, 2023, the Company has 74,296 shares available for future grants of stock options under the 2023 Equity Plan.
+In December 2024, the Company granted 58,000 stock options under the 2023 Equity Plan.
+As of December 31, 2024, the Company has 16,296 shares available for future grants of stock options under the 2023 Equity Plan.

-The fair value of stock options granted is estimated utilizing the Black-Scholes option pricing model using the following assumptions: an expected life of 6.5 years, risk-free rate of 3.82%, volatility of 29.0% and a dividend yield of 0.0%.
+The fair value of stock options granted in 2024 is estimated utilizing the Black-Scholes option pricing model using the following assumptions: an expected life of 6.5 years, risk-free rate of 4.38%, volatility of 28.0% and a dividend yield of 0.0%.
+The fair value of stock options granted in 2023 is estimated utilizing the Black-Scholes option pricing model using the following assumptions: an expected life of 6.5 years, risk-free rate of 3.82%, volatility of 29.0% and a dividend yield of 0.0%.
 Due to the limited historical information of the Company's stock, management considered the weighted historical volatility of the common stock of the Company and other similar entities for an appropriate period in determining the volatility rate used in the estimation of fair value.
 The expected life of the stock option was estimated using the simplified method.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 The Company recognizes compensation expense for the fair values of these awards, which have graded vesting, on a straight-line basis over the requisite service period of the awards.
 Upon exercise of vested options, management expects to first draw on treasury stock as the source for shares.
-The weighted average grant date fair value of stock options granted during the year ended December 31, 2023 was \$3.56.
+The weighted average grant date fair value of stock options granted during the year ended December 31, 2024 was \$4.38.
+The weighted average grant date fair value of stock options granted December 31, 2023 was \$3.56.

 The following is a summary of the Company's stock option activity and related information for the periods presented.
-There was no stock option activity for the year ended December 31, 2022.

-Stock Option Shares Weighted Average Exercise Price Aggregate Intrinsi Value (1)
+Stock Option Shares Weighted Average Exercise Price Aş Aggregate Intrinsic Value (1)

+Φ. Φ

 Options, outstanding January 1, 2023 \$ \$

 Granted 465,500 9.36

-Vested (23,000) 9.36
+Exercised

 Forfeited

-Options, outstanding December 31, 2023 442,500 \$ 9.36 \$ 66
+Options, outstanding December 31, 2023 465,500 \$ 9.36 \$ 70

 Exercisable - End of Period 23,000 \$ 9.36 \$ 3

-(1) Dollars in thousands
+Options, outstanding January 1, 2024 465,500 \$ 9.36 \$ 70

+Granted 58,000 11.34

+Exercised (23,000) 9.36

+Forfeited

+Options, outstanding December 31, 2024 500,500 \$ 9.59 \$ 1,106

+Exercisable - End of Period 106,900 \$ 9.36 \$ 261